AN INTERNATIONAL DESIGN COMPETITION

 Is a product collection counted as one entry?

-If the collection is a group of products that are of the same design or type of product (i.e. wallpaper collection), it can count as one entry.
-If a chair design, for example, has multiple finishes, you may include photos of all the different finishes, and that is still counted as one entry.
-Collections that have multiple types of products, such as a rug and a chair and a table, do not count as one entry.
+If the collection is a group of products that are variations of the same design (i.e. chair design in multiple finishes, or the same design is also available as an extended bench) it can count as one entry.
+If a wallpaper design, for example, comes in multiple colors, you may include images of all the different color ways, and that is still counted as one entry.
+Collections that have multiple types of products, such as a rug and a chair and a table, or are the same product but not of the same design (such as all rugs with different patterns) do not count as one entry.

 What are Editors’ Picks?